All About Kaposi's Sarcoma

 Kaposi sarcoma is caused by the HHV-8 infection.
-There are no vaccines to protect against it at this point.
+There are no vaccines to protect against it.
 Preventing the transmission of HHV-8 is the best way to prevent KS.
-Most cases of KS in the United States is in people who have AIDS.
-To prevent the transmission of HIV and HHV-8 it is important to practice safe sex through the use of condoms.
+Most cases of KS in the United States are in people who have AIDS.
+To prevent the transmission of HIV and HHV-8, it is important to practice safe sex through the use of condoms.
 People who inject recreational drugs should stop, or at least use clean needles and injection supplies.
-HIV-infected mothers can pass the virus to her baby.
+An HIV-infected mother can pass the virus to her baby.
 Both the mother and baby should be treated with anti-HIV medications.
 For those who are already infected with HIV and HHV 8, medications to strengthen the immune system can be given, which include highly active antiretroviral therapy (HAART).
-These medications, along with the prompt treatment of infections can reduce the likelihood of developing KS.
+These medications, along with the early treatment of infections can reduce the likelihood of KS.

 What screening tests are used for Kaposi’s sarcoma?

 There are no recommended screening tests to monitor for KS in people who are not at risk for the disease.
 However, since those infected with HIV are at a higher risk for developing KS, they should be examined regularly by health care providers who are experienced in recognizing KS and other diseases linked with HIV and AIDS.

 What are the signs of Kaposi's sarcoma?